cctechsolutions/Original_projects/revenue_analysis/README.md

 ![image](https://github.com/cctechsolutions/Original_projects/blob/main/revenue_analysis/additional_files/images/1bhmh2MHxcSbMdDqYW7C1jtGN7C8F-eaZ68cTuIR-i1Yhl-R2bA.png)

 *Random forest regression is a powerful machine-learning algorithm that analyzes complex datasets and accurately predicts continuous values.
-This predictive model can provide invaluable insights to guide businesses in decision making.
+This predictive model can provide invaluable insights to guide businesses in decision-making.
 In this project, various predictive models are created and compared to guide a fictitious ski resort in setting the ideal ticket price to maximize profits.*

 # Method